-Who can I file a claim against with the Board of Claims?
+Who can I file a claim against with the Kentucky Claims Commission?

-The board accepts negligence claims filed against state agencies, state departments or state employees while working within the scope of their employment.
+The Commission accepts negligence claims filed against state agencies, state departments or state employees while working within the scope of their employment.

 Is there a filing fee for filing a claim?